 For the overall wellness of the fish in your aquarium, you will need to maintain the parameters of the water to some extent.
 The temperature of the water in your aquarium might not be suitable for the fish, so you may need to add an aquarium heater.

 The water from your area might be too soft for the fish, and you may have to add different water conditioners to make them suitable for your fish.
-You should always use water de-chlorinator in your water before using it in your aquarium.
+You should always use a water de-chlorinator in your water before using it in your aquarium.
 Here are the parameters of water that should be kept in check for the Polar Parrot Cichlids.

 The Polar Parrots require an aquarium heater throughout the year.
 Frequent changes in the water temperature are not good for the overall health of your fish.